 Blut brings original music with no gender limitations and in a very short time reaches the first album, a self-production curated in every detail.

-The lineup currently sees Alessandro Schümperlin, the female singer Marika Vanni from Eternal Silence, the Performer Valentina Carlone and recently Vittorio Rondino, formerly from The True Endless, on guitars.
-For live shows, the band uses Fabio “Attacco” Tocco’s, from Ride Out, skill at the bass and for the drums currently uses the arms and legs of Alessandro Boraso.
+The lineup currently sees Alessandro Schümperlin, the female singer Marika Vanni (from Eternal Silence), the Performer Valentina Carlone and Fabio “Attacco” Tocco (from Rideout) at the bass.
+For live shows, the band used Vittorio Rondino’s (formerly The True Endless) guitars skills, unfortunately Vittorio left the band a few days ago; now we have some possible substitutions to evaluate; and for the drums currently uses the arms and legs of Alessandro Boraso.

 A project address to become a real band able to blend antithetical musical styles and in conflict with each other in a kind of kaleidoscope ostentation of shared differences.

 Blut is immediately original music and free of prepackaged limits and labels and in a very short time reach to the first full length album, a self production attentive to every detail.

 There are several guests coming from different genres with regard to the first album.
 The oldest line up seen, after the mentioned mastermind Alessandro Schümperlin, Eternal Silence’s guitarist Davide Rigamonti, the drummer of Nightside Matteo Calautti and the singer Marika Vanni from Eternal Silence.
 There are also involved several guests from different genres: Silvia Sciacca, Giulio Capone, Niccolò Paracchini, Alessio Sessa and many more.